-Nature and mission The field of cross-sectoral youth policy Narrow definitions and some issues Scheme - Example Youth Policy Transversal Youth concerns all other sectors Therefore "The Ministers responsible for youth policy should also ensure that youth-related concerns are taken into account in these other policies" (White paper 2001).
-This would imply a kind of "supervision" role by the ministries responsible for youth, which is inconsistent with the position they usually occupy within the formal hierarchy, and for that reason is also extremely ambitious.
-This principle of "supervision" would imply information on what sectors to select for specific policies, and what occasions, and with what urgency, would this transversality take place.
+Nature and mission The field of cross-sectoral youth policy Narrow definitions and some issues Scheme - Example Youth Policy Transversal Youth concerns all other sectors Sector A Therefore "The Ministers responsible for youth policy should also ensure that youth-related concerns are taken into account in these other policies" (White Paper 2001).
+Sector B Sector B This would imply a kind of "supervision" role by the ministries responsible for youth, which is inconsistent with the position they usually occupy within the formal hierarchy, and for that reason is also extremely ambitious.
+Sector D Sector C This principle would imply information on what sectors to select for specific policies, at what occasions, with what urgency, and when would this transversality take place.
 It is therefore too abstract.
-Sector A Sector B Sector D Sector C Youth sector as an element in other sectors.
-"As is included the about of .
-33 335.3.
-33 3 310.110.11 11 01.10.1 000.1010. principle" Integrated Youth is part of the interdependency system Therefore both youth policy and each one of the other 71 (1)
+"As principle" Youth sector as an element in other sectors.